kirahowe/kirahowe.github.io/posts/2024-07-18-tablecloth-dplyr-pandas-polars.md

 Thanks for reading :)

 ## Versions
-This code in this post works with the following language and library versions:
+The code in this post works with the following language and library versions:

 | Tool | Version |
 | --- | --- |